-- Student passes one test and fails the other – the passing test item will display
+- Student achieves the HFZ in one test and NIZ in the other – the passing test item will display

-- Student passes both tests – the recommended test item will display (PACER, Push-Up, Back Saver Sit-and Reach, BMI)
+- Student achieves the HFZ in both tests – the recommended test item will display (PACER, Push-Up, Back Saver Sit-and Reach, Body Fat Percentage)

-- Student fails both tests – the recommended test item will display (PACER, Push-Up, Back Saver Sit-and Reach, BMI)
+- Student achieves the NIZ in both tests – the recommended test item will display (PACER, Push-Up, Back Saver Sit-and Reach, Body Fat Percentage)